satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 - **Functional interface can contain default and static methods also.**
 - **Functioan interface rule is applicabe only for abstract methods.
 It should contain only one abstract method and it can contain any no. of defaul and static methods.**

+- **To represent our interface as functional interface we will use @FunctionalInterface annotation**